ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 This documentation describes how to set up an Alluxio cluster with Kerberos security, running on a EC2 Linux machine locally as an example.

-Some frequent seen problems and questions are listed.
+Some frequently seen problems and questions are listed.

 # Setup KDC